 Recommended Tools

-- Oven: Cook the wheat in the oven.
+- Oven: Cook the bulgur wheat in the oven.

 - Casserole dish: Pour the ingredients into a casserole dish.